atomicsamurai/elk-docker/README.md

 ---
 ** NOTE **

 If `FIDC_LOG_START_TIME` is set, filebeat will not "tail" the logs, instead it will start pulling logs from the specified instance in past.
+You can also optionally specify `FIDC_LOG_END_TIME` (along with `FIDC_LOG_START_TIME`).
+If only `FIDC_LOG_START_TIME` is specified, it will pull all logs from that time to present time.
 If you need to tail as well as pull historical logs, you can start a separate filebeat container without the `FIDC_LOG_START_TIME` variable set.
 How to do that is not covered in this doc.

 ---